-As you can probably tell, we like to eat in Austin.
-A lot.
-And we’re not the only ones that feel that way.
-The past few years have seen Austin emerge as one of the more exciting food cities in the country, to the point where even the big food media outlets have started breaking from their 24 hour cupcake coverage to take notice.
-Foreign & Domestic, Uchi & Uchiko, Barley Swine, Lucy’s Fried Chicken, the Odd Duck trailer, and many other local restaurants have been the subject of much fawning, even from this little website.
+The past few years have seen Austin emerge as one of the more exciting food cities in the country, to the point where even the big food media outlets have started breaking from their 24-hour cupcake coverage to take notice.
+Foreign & Domestic, Uchi & Uchiko, Barley Swine, Odd Duck, and many other local restaurants have been the subject of much fawning, even from this little website.
 But none of those places can compete with the attention that Franklin Barbecue has garnered.
 Bon Appetit called it the best barbecue in the America.
 Anthony Bourdain brought his No Reservations crew.
 The New York Times got in on the action.
 Even those negative assholes on Yelp with “elite status” and no friends not from Yelp have generally nice things to say.
 That’s some serious hype.

 In our experience, that kind of rabid attention tends to be a bad thing when it comes to people that actually go and eat at these places.
 It’s extremely rare if not impossible for a restaurant to meet or exceed the expectations set when someone credible writes that it’s the best _ ever.
 But let us be one of many to tell you that Franklin Barbecue does not suffer from that problem.
 This truly is the best BBQ in Texas, and maybe in the country.